Manum2123/Data-Analysis/README.md

 Here are my Data Analysis Projects, completed during an Virtual Internship at Trainity.

-Main 2 branches checkout both the branches for all files.
+There are 2 branches checkout both the branches for all files.